SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Audio_Description_Workflow.md

 # Sky UK Audio Description Workflow

-This driver can be used to create an enhanced service containing elements using the driver Imagine Communications EPIC MV, Axon ACP - GDR26, [Sky UK SSR](/Driver%20Help/Sky%20UK%20SSR.aspx) and [Sky UK VICC](xref:Connector_help_Sky_UK_VICC).
+This connector can be used to create an enhanced service containing elements using the connector Imagine Communications EPIC MV, Axon ACP - GDR26, [Sky UK SSR](/Driver%20Help/Sky%20UK%20SSR.aspx) and [Sky UK VICC](xref:Connector_help_Sky_UK_VICC).

-With this driver, alarms can be generated according to predefined rules.
+With this connector, alarms can be generated according to predefined rules.

 ## About